Raloseq/Weather-app/README.md

 # Weather-app
-Weather app with vanilla javascript and OpenWeatherMap API Simple weather app to understand how api works.
+Weather app with vanilla javascript and OpenWeatherMap API.
+Simple weather app to understand how api works.
 ## Created with:
 * HTML5